Skip to content

 For community and support:

-My story isn't special.
-Thousands go through similar journeys.
-What might be useful is seeing one person's complete path—from breakdown to recovery to transformation—laid out with enough detail that you can adapt what works for your situation.
+His story isn't special.
+Thousands go through something like it.
+What might be useful is seeing one person's complete path — from breakdown to recovery to transformation — laid out with enough detail that you can adapt what works for your situation.

 Start today.
 Keep going.
 Healing is possible."